Argentina says #CiaoDefault, paying holdouts after 14 years

 “Injunction lifted.
 No more shackles.
 No more clamps. #CiaoDefault,” Prat-Gay wrote Friday on Twitter.
 “A new era is starting.
 Argentines are ready to start growing.”

 Macri has focused on reconciling Argentina with global capital markets since he took office in December, curing the hangover of a $100 billion default in 2002, the largest ever at the time.
-He has promised a deal with holdouts will help unleash a wave of foreign investment to revive the stagnant economy.
+He has promised a deal with holdouts will help unleash a wave of foreign investment, bringing down inflation and reviving a stagnant economy.

-“By taking decisive action to resolve a long-standing dispute, Argentina is turning a page on a difficult period of its history,” U.S. Treasury Secretary Jack Lew said in a statement hailing the deal as “a milestone not only for Argentina but for the entire global financial system.”

-Macri’s greatest success so far came on Tuesday, when Argentina sold $16.5 billion of sovereign debt, the biggest emerging market bond sale ever and the country’s first global issue in 15 years.
-The deal raised funds to pay the settlements on Friday, paving the way for corporate borrowers.
+His greatest success so far came on Tuesday, when Argentina sold $16.5 billion of sovereign debt, the biggest bond sale ever from an emerging market and the country’s first global issue in 15 years.
+The deal raised funds to pay the settlements on Friday and paved the way for corporate borrowers.
+(Additional reporting by Nate Raymond, Davide Scigliuzzo and Daniel Bases in New York and Nicolas Misculin in Buenos Aires)

-The central bank reported a $6.66 billion increase in reserves from the bond sale, bringing total reserves to $35.85 billion after running precariously low under Fernandez.

-A fierce opponent of Macri’s free-market policies, Fernandez remains popular with millions of Argentines who benefited from her generous welfare policies in the aftermath of Argentina’s 2001/2002 economic crisis, which triggered the default.